 “Humanity today is facing a massive extinction: languages are disappearing at an unprecedented pace.
 And when that happens, a unique vision of the world is lost.
 With every language that dies we lose an enormous cultural heritage; the understanding of how humans relate to the world around us; scientific, medical, and botanical knowledge; and most importantly, we lose the expression of communities’ humor, love, and life.
 In short, we lose the testimony of centuries of life.”
 Endangered Languages Project

-There are a number of themes introduced each month regarding different topics.
-You can choose your preferred topics and send your proposals via the Open Call page on the Helsinki Open Waves (HOW) website.
+There are a number of themes introduced each month.
+Contributors can choose their preferred topics and send their proposals via the Open Call page on the Helsinki Open Waves (HOW) website.

 Helsinki Open Waves (HOW) provides:

 *Rent-free sound recording equipment.

 *Rent-free studio facilities at its "performance & recording room” located at Kulttuurikeskus CAISA.